 - TAP can e-file the 2019 or 2018 tax return of any client that is eligible to e-file and that wants to submit their tax return electronically instead of through the mail.

-- Married taxpayers filing a joint tax return must BOTH be present at the site to validate proof of identity, verify their TIN, and sign their tax return.
-If both spouses cannot be present at the site at the same time, as long as they both come to the tax site during the same session at some point before the site is closed to review and sign the return and E-file signature pages then the tax return can be release and e-filed.
+- Married taxpayers filing a joint tax return must BOTH be present at the site so that Ladder Up can validate proof of identity and Taxpayer Identification Numbers and so that both spouses can sign their tax return following the quality review process.
+If both spouses cannot be present at the site at the same time, as long as they both come to the tax site during the same session at some point before the site is closed to review and sign the return and e-file signature pages, then the tax return can be released to them and e-filed.